rylanharper/nitrogen/README.md

 }
 ```

-## 📣 Need Help?
+## 🌱 Contribute

-If you have any questions, encounter issues, or have suggestions for improvements, feel free to:
+Contributions are always welcome!
+If you’d like to help improve this project, here’s how you can get involved:

 - Post an issue: Use the [Issues tab](https://github.com/rylanharper/Nitrogen/issues) to report bugs or request new features.
 - Start a discussion: Share ideas or ask for help in the [Discussions tab](https://github.com/rylanharper/Nitrogen/discussions).
-- Contribute: If you’d like to contribute, fork the repository, make your changes, and submit a pull request for review.
+- Submit a Pull Request: If you’d like to contribute, fork the repository, make your changes, and submit a pull request for review.

 I actively monitor this repository and will do my best to respond quickly.
-Community feedback and contributions are always appreciated!
+Whether it’s fixing a small typo or adding a new feature, every contribution helps!